peeringdb/docs/docs/blog/peeringdb_in_your_preferred_language.md

-# PeeringDB in your preferred language
+# PeeringDB in Your Preferred Language

 Volunteers translate PeeringDB into [17 different languages](https://translate.peeringdb.com/projects/peeringdb/#languages).
 Some of those translations, like Romanian, are complete.
 Others, like Indonesian, have only just started.